 So this Honda Fit comes to the shop.
-It has no check engine light, but it’s just failed its smog check due to a permanent code.
+It has no check engine light, but it’s just failed its smog check due to a permanent code P0456.
 What’s a permanent code?
-It’s just like a regular trouble code, except it cannot be cleared with a scanner or by disconnecting the battery.
+It’s just like a regular trouble code, except it can’t be cleared with a scanner, or by disconnecting the battery.
 A permanent code is stored in non-volatile memory and the only way to erase it is for the car to run the same test that caused the code to set in the first place, but, of course, it needs to pass the test.

 One of the complications in our journey was that the factory scan tool didn’t show the P0456.
 It only shows current, pending, and history codes, all of which can be cleared.
 I guess Honda’s feeling is that ODBII is regulated, so they make the car compliant, but their internal tool isn’t regulated, so if they don’t feel a function is important, they don’t include it.
 Honda did the same thing with Mode 6 data and monitor status.
 It’s nowhere to be found on the factory scanner.
 Anyway, when we first looked at the car, we found no codes and figured there were no problems.
 We were wrong, well, about the codes at least.